AnatomiX, an Anatomy-Aware Grounded Multimodal Large Language Model for Chest X-Ray Interpretation: Experiments

-We train APM of AnatomiX using more than 237,000 samples from the Chest ImaGenome \cite{wu2021chest} dataset, which extends MIMIC-CXR \cite{johnson2019mimic} with detailed spatial and semantic annotations, providing localized information for 36 anatomical objects and their observations.
+\textbf{Dataset:} We train APM using over 237,000 samples from the Chest ImaGenome \cite{wu2021chest} dataset, which extends MIMIC-CXR \cite{johnson2019mimic} with detailed spatial and semantic annotations, providing localized information for 36 anatomical objects and their observations.
 We used the given object-wise phrases for $S_t$ and the given object bounding boxes for $y_{box}$ prediction.